Chapter 7: Relative Heaven

 The group has thus become a hierarchy.
 A single member has become its boss.
 He alone determines what the group shall do.
 The physical and mental resources of all the other members of the group have become no more than extensions of the boss's limbs and intellect.
 The result is that the boss has, in effect, become a vastly more powerful super-being.

 An important distinction must be made here.
 A team can have a leader.
 A leader is not a boss.
 He is a person who is probably much older and certainly much wiser than the other members of the team.
 He leads by example.
 He plays his own part.
 The others observe how he does this.
 Each of the others thereby learns how to play his own part better by emulating the way the leader works.
 They won't do everything exactly the same way.
-Each will adapt the leader's methodology to suite better his own strengths and his different role or function within the team.
+Each will adapt the leader's methodology to suit better his own strengths and his different role or function within the team.

 So there is a vast difference between an egalitarian team led by a leader and a hierarchical team under the control of a boss.
 An egalitarian team is a society of co-operating peers.
 A hierarchical team is merely an extension of its boss's mind and body.